U.S. judge expected to rule in favor of merger of Sprint, T-Mobile: sources

 The two companies are expected to start talks on renegotiating the terms of their $26.5 billion merger in the next few days, two sources said.

-T-Mobile parent Deutsche Telekom (DTEGn.DE) is keen to cut the price of the deal, arguing that Sprint’s fortunes have deteriorated since they inked their agreement, the sources added.
+T-Mobile parent Deutsche Telekom is keen to cut the price of the deal, arguing that Sprint’s fortunes have deteriorated since they inked their agreement, the sources added.

-However, Sprint, in which Japan’s Softbank Group (9984.T) has a major stake, is expected to argue that T-Mobile needs Sprint in order to grow its cashflow and to boost its capacity using its spectrum, according to the sources.
+However, Sprint, in which Japan’s Softbank Group has a major stake, is expected to argue that T-Mobile needs Sprint in order to grow its cashflow and to boost its capacity using its spectrum, according to the sources.

 There is no certainty that there will be a renegotiated deal, the sources cautioned.